 Instead, we have items which encourage creativity:

 Do my children interact with technology?
 Of course.
 It’s a part of the world we live in.
 They need to know how to use it.
-But we treat it as a tool.
-It is a piece of their lives, not a huge part.
+But we treat technology as a tool.
+It is a piece of their lives, not the most important part.
 We are teaching them (particularly Brett who is the oldest) to keep things in balance.
 Sometimes she is tempted to spend too much time online with her blog or social media.
 When she questions why I limit her use, I explain it’s because she needs to learn that while the internet may seem essential to modern living, it is not all positive.

 In a recent Newsweek article titled “Is the Web Driving Us Mad?” it says: